mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 ## TDM Task - Parameters Selection Method

-The method that parameters are selected defines how a subset of entities is processed.
+The TDM task enables you to select a subset of entities based on a predefined list of parameters.
 For example, copy ten business customers that belong to Billing Cycle 1 and that are located in NY.
 The parameters that are available for the task are attached to the LUs of the task's [Business Entity](/articles/TDM/tdm_overview/03_business_entity_overview.md).
 Parameters are defined at an LU level.

 ## TDM Parameters Tables